KaveyZheng/Display_Projects/README.md

 # Repo of some notable projects
 ## Carefully catered collection of a diverse range of projects
-### Showcasing projects including: TCP Server, algorithm analysis, game development, website design, and user experience
+### Showcasing projects including: TCP server, algorithm analysis, game development, website design, and user experience

 - Click on any project
 - Read READMEs for synpopsis and visuals
-- Analyze the code